Sgydoo/puppet-lunch/_posts/2013-12-27-autoprovisioning.md

 I've written a bash shell script which ties all this together in a single command.
 The script is called 'hatch', and lives on the Puppet Console host.
-It's based on [a really useful script by Ger Apeldoorn][ger-script].
+It's inspired by [a really useful script by Ger Apeldoorn][ger-script].

 Another script called 'mkbrood' is capable of using the hatch script to provision multiple hosts according to instructions in a